DoSomething/communal-docs/Homestead/readme.md

 # sure the 'to' path begins with one of the folders
 # you linked above.
 sites:
-    - map: northstar.dev
+    - map: northstar.test
       to: /home/vagrant/Code/northstar/public
       php: "7.0"

-    - map: phoenix.dev
+    - map: phoenix.test
       to: /home/vagrant/Code/phoenix-next/public
       php: "7.0"

-    - map: rogue.dev
+    - map: rogue.test
       to: /home/vagrant/Code/rogue/public
       php: "7.0"